Asymmetric Trust Effects of Corrective AI in Expert Advisory Workflows under Epistemic Dependence: Conclusion

 \section{Conclusion}

-This work contributes to the literature on trust in human-AI advisory systems by demonstrating that trust judgments are shaped by complete interaction workflows rather than by AI presence alone.
-In an interactive academic advising context, we show that advisory outcomes exert a seemingly primary influence on trust, with workflows that result in errors evaluated less favorably than those that lead to successful outcomes.
+This work contributes to the literature on trust in human-AI advisory systems by showing that trust judgments were more strongly shaped by advisor performance than by the structure of AI support.
+In an interactive academic advising context, trust depended on whether the advisor successfully identified and managed invalidating choices during the interaction, with error-present conditions leading to consistently lower evaluations across measures.

-At the same time, among workflows that achieve successful outcomes, trust judgments are not uniform.
-Differences in how AI involvement is structured and made visible were associated with descriptive variation across epistemic trust, entity-specific trust, global trust, and willingness to rely on the advisor, though these differences were not statistically distinguishable among successful workflows in the present study.
-These differences emerge despite equivalent positive performance outcome, suggesting that users attend not only to whether an outcome is achieved, but to how advisory competence and responsibility are enacted during the interaction.
+Across conditions, trust-related consequences were concentrated on the human advisor, with limited evidence that variations in AI intervention modality systematically influenced evaluations.
+Even when AI visibly detected and corrected errors, trust did not shift favorably toward the AI, indicating that responsibility attribution remains anchored to the human advisor.
+While descriptive patterns suggest that AI involvement may attenuate trust penalties when invalid choices are present, these effects were not statistically significant.
+Together, these findings suggest that changes in governance structure, as operationalized through AI intervention modality, do not necessarily produce corresponding shifts in accountability within human-AI advisory workflows.
+These results indicate that improving advisor performance is likely more critical for sustaining trust than modifying the structure of AI integration, though the latter may become more important in higher-stakes settings.

-More broadly, the results underscore the importance of trust-sensitive design approaches that account for both performance outcomes and interaction structure when integrating AI into expert-guided decision-making workflows.
-Rather than treating AI assistance as a monolithic intervention, our findings motivate attention to the procedural configuration of human-AI collaboration as a key determinant of trust.
+By isolating advisor performance and AI intervention structure within a controlled advising scenario, this study provides evidence that users distinguish between the human advisor, the AI assistant, and the advisor-AI team when forming trust judgments.
+The results also suggest that responsibility attribution in human-AI advisory workflows may remain anchored to the human-facing expert, even when AI contributes to error detection and correction.
+Future work can extend this design to less controlled, real-world advisory environments, where additional contextual factors may further shape how trust and responsibility are formed.
+The broader implication is that AI oversight can make expert workflows more recoverable without necessarily making responsibility appear more distributed to users.